Air Corps Tactical School: School closure and legacy

 The ACTS at Maxwell graduated 870 officers, 400 of them in the short courses.
 During its entire history, the Tactical School trained 1,091 officers, 916 of them in the Air Service or Air Corps.
 158 graduates from other arms included 118 Army officers, 35 Marines, and five Naval officers.
 The Tactical School also trained 17 officers from foreign countries.
 Of the 320 general officers in the Army Air Forces at the end of World War II, 261 were Tactical School graduates, including 14 of the 18 highest-ranking AAF generals.
 134 officers (including 21 from the Army and Navy) served on the faculty of the Tactical School during its 20 years of existence, 58 of whom became general officers.

 The senior service school function was abandoned for the duration of World War II in favor of development of an actual tactical center, responsible for the mass teaching of all aspects of air warfare to inexperienced officers who would become commanders of newly created units.
 Although commandants at ACTS had lobbied throughout its existence for the Tactical School to serve as the nucleus of such a center, it instead became the function of a new school, the Army Air Force School of Applied Tactics, activated 27 October 1942, in Orlando, Florida, both for the training of unit cadres and the continuing development of tactical doctrine.

 The experiences of World War II created a new impetus for professional education of air commanders, as it had after World War I, but on a much vaster scale.
-The expectation of becoming a separate service from the Army resulted in planning for a service-wide educational system, the nucleus of which would be the Air University.
+The expectation of becoming a separate service from the Army resulted in planning for a service-wide educational system, the nucleus of which would be Air University (AU).
 Established in 1946, AU coordinated all professional education for Air Force officers, and "fell heir to the purpose and tradition of the old Tactical School".